mattv/resume/markdown/resume.md

 * Easy integration and adoption via a standardized configuration for training content and user management
 * Ability to traverse markets via plugable training content
 * AWS Lambda based serverless back-end

+**Software Engineer** - July 2018 to September 2020
+*eRetailing Associates*, Columbus Ohio

+ >AWS, Perl, Ruby, Docker, Mojolicious, React.js, MySql, JavaScript, Jquery, AJAX, REST, JSON, SOAP, Jenkins, Watir, RSpec

+* Senior member on a cross functional team that supports the business end-to-end
+* Transformed shipping into a profit center with a shipping engine that utilizes the UPS, FedEx, DHL, and USPS shipping API's
+* Increased revenues by easing new customer adoption with the end-to-end development of a order import system.
+This system is leveraged by low cost customer service representatives to import and track orders from disparate customer provided order data
+* Improved reliability by implementing a regression and integration testing framework using Watir and RSpec
+* Daily support of an evolving large scale, AWS based, custom eCommerce system

 **National Consulting Director** - Feb 2011 to July 2018
 *AdvizeX Technologies*, Columbus Ohio